-1. The owner or developer initially shall install all required signage including but not limited to street identification signs, regulatory and warning signs (e.g., speed limit signs), and stop signs.
+1. The owner or developer initially shall install all required signage including but not limited to street identification signs, regulatory and warning signs, (i.e.g., speed limit signs), and stop signs.

-- 2. Size, placement, and reflectivity shall conform to requirements of the most recent edition of the Manual on Uniform Traffic Control Devices, or otherwise approved by the Greenville County Traffic Engineer. - 3.
+- Size, placement, and reflectivity shall conform to requirements of the most recent edition of the Manual on Uniform Traffic Control Devices, or otherwise approved by the Greenville County Traffic Engineer.
+Preferred font is Highway EM at minimum 4.55 inches high with use of capital and lower case lettering.
+Road numbers and prefixes shall be at least 1.5 inches high. - 3.
 Road numbers must be on street name signs. - 4.
 Street name signs should be placed atop stop signs on the same post when possible. - 5.
-Streets may not be named for living persons, per SC Code of Laws. - 6.
+Streets may not be named for living persons, per SC Code of Laws. - A.6.
 All sign plans shall be submitted as a part of the road plan approval submittal process and approved by the Traffic Engineer. - B. Non-Typical Street Names Signs.
 The use of non-typical street identification signs, that do not comply with the Manual of Uniform Traffic Control Devices, is allowed in conformance with the following: - 1.
 Dimensions.
 Street name lettering shall be mixed-case, 6" (inches) in height for uppercase letters and 4.5" (inches) in height for lower-case letters, evenly spaced and centered.
 Road ID Numbers shall be at least 1.5" (inches) in height and shall follow the street name. - 2.
-Abbreviations.
-Abbreviations of street name suffixes are allowed. - 3.
+No Abbreviations.
+Abbreviations of street names suffixes are not permissible allowed. - 3.
 Colors and Reflectability.
 Lettering and background shall be contrasting colors and provide reflectability equivalent to engineering grade reflective Scotchlite, Series C as used with traditional greenblade signs.
 Alternative sign designs shall be approved by the Traffic Engineer. - 4.
 Maintenance.
 The Final Plat shall contain a statement designating that the Property Owners Association is responsible for maintenance of non-typical street identification signs.
 Any replacement of street identification signs by Greenville County must be with County standard materials, unless the Property Owners Association pays for their replacement. - 5.
 Inspection.
 All signage shall be inspected by the County Engineer as a part of the final punch list to approve the road for acceptance.
 No streets will be given final approval without the installation of signage that meets minimum County standards.
 Traffic control/regulatory and warning signs (stop/speed limit signs) shall be standard face and in accordance with MUTCD guidelines for color, shape, size, and retro reflectivity.

-12.8 STREET CONSTRUCTION STANDARDS
+14.812.8 STREET CONSTRUCTION STANDARDS

-12.8.1 CONSTRUCTION PLAN SUBMITTAL REQUIREMENTS
+14.8.1 12.8.1 CONSTRUCTION PLAN SUBMITTAL REQUIREMENTS